mdn/content/files/en-us/web/css/css_flow_layout/in_flow_and_out_of_flow/index.md

 - items with `position: absolute` (including `position: fixed` which acts in the same way)
 - the root element (`html`)

-Out of flow items create a new [Block Formatting Context](/en-US/docs/Web/CSS/CSS_display/Block_formatting_context) (BFC) and therefore everything inside them can be seen as a mini layout, separate from the rest of the page.
-The root element therefore is out of flow, as the container for everything in our document, and establishes the Block Formatting Context for the document.
+Out-of-flow items create a new [Block Formatting Context](/en-US/docs/Web/CSS/CSS_display/Block_formatting_context) (BFC), and therefore, everything inside them can be seen as a mini layout, separate from the rest of the page.
+The root element, therefore, is out of flow, as the container for everything in our document, and establishes the Block Formatting Context for the document.

 ### Floated items